micro-js/loose-parse-int/Readme.md

 [![NPM version][npm-image]][npm-url]
 [![Code style][standard-image]][standard-url]

-Parses a string and returns an integer if possible
+Parses a string and returns an integer if possible.
+If it cannot be converted it'll just return the original string.

 ## Installation